seutje/emergent-properties/DEVLOG.md

 ## 2025-11-09
 - Updated `AudioManager` auto-advance logic so when the final bundled track ends it loops back to the first track, keeping playlists continuous, and extended `js/audio/AudioManager.test.js` to lock in the wraparound behavior (`npm test -- js/audio/AudioManager.test.js`).

+## 2025-11-09
+- Moved the training sliders/buttons into a new lil-gui “Training” folder so epochs/batch/noise + action buttons (train, finetune, pause, resume, abort, randomize) live alongside the rest of the controls, complete with status/error readouts that stay in sync with the training manager lifecycle.
+- Added event wiring so the GUI state reflects worker progress/result messages and disables buttons appropriately, then hid the redundant controls inside `TrainingPanel` (it now defaults to just correlations/export when invoked from UIController).
+- Ran `npm test` to keep the Jest suite green after the UI reshuffle.

+## 2025-11-09
+- Embedded the remaining TrainingPanel (correlation editor, results, import/export) directly inside the lil-gui “Training” folder, so there’s no separate floating overlay and every training workflow now lives in one pane.
+The embedded variant reuses the existing styling but drops the redundant status bar since lil-gui now shows those stats.
+- Added an inline container + CSS overrides to keep the embedded panel flush with the GUI layout, and updated the panel itself to support optional headers/status bars and arbitrary mount targets for future reuse.